Think of you! I do not think of you; you are always before my soul -Goethe

 In 1933, 1949 and the 1994 films Fritz tells Jo that she can do much better than the sensational stories.
-Pbs series from 2017 is the only recent adaptation so far that doesn`t pay much attention on Fritz encouraging Jo with her writing, in fact it is the only adaptation that doesn´t include Jo publishing her first successful novel.
+Pbs series from 2017 is the only recent adaptation so far that doesn`t pay much attention on Fritz encouraging Jo with her writing.
 In an interview script writer Heidi Thomas said that she never understood why Jo married a man who disapproved her writings?
 Greta Gerwig and Saoirse Ronan have said the same (Little Women 2019 movie guide).
 The books narrative is completely opposite to this strange view.
 Friedrich encourages Jo to write from her heart and study characters.
 He wants Jo to take herself seriously as a writer.
 People over-identifying with Jo is very problematic, because while doing they become selective readers and unfortunately the interpretation of Little Women and Jo and Fritz as characters greatly suffer from this.
-Jo never stops writing and Friedrich is always encouraging her.

 Here is quote from Jo´s boys.